Isabel Burton: Marriage

 The Arundel family crossed the Channel to Boulogne in 1850, reducing their expenses, and avoiding the Anti-Catholicism following the return of Dr. Nicholas Wiseman as England's Cardinal Archbishop of Westminster.
-The girls were learning French in the Sacré Coeur convent during the day, but were allowed strolls along the Haute Ville ramparts, when Isabel and Blanche met Richard Burton.
+The girls were learning French in the Sacré Coeur convent during the day, but were allowed strolls along the Haute Ville ramparts, when Isabel and her sister Blanche met Richard Burton.
 Isabel wrote later, "He looked at me as though he read me through and through in a moment...I was completely magnetized".
 Isabel told her sister, "That man will marry me".
-After Burton returned from the Crimea War in 1856, he proposed, agreeing to be married in the Catholic Church and raising their children as Catholics.
+After Burton returned from the Crimean War in 1856, he proposed, agreeing to be married in the Catholic Church and raising their children as Catholics.
 Yet her mother opposed it on the grounds Burton was not a Christian, and had no money.
 In 1860, upon Burton's return from his trip to the United States, Burton gave Isabel an ultimatum to which Isabel responded, "I shall marry you this day three weeks..."
-Thus, they were married on 22 January 1861, after Burton received a special dispensation for a mixed marriage from Nicholas Cardinal Wiseman and promising in writing to let Isabel practice her religion, have their children raised as Catholics, and be married in the Catholic Church.
-Isabel's mother was eventually reconciled to the marriage, in Isabel's words, "She loved him as much as her own sons".
+Thus, they were married on 22 January 1861, after Burton received a special dispensation for a mixed marriage from Nicholas Cardinal Wiseman and promised in writing to let Isabel practice her religion, have their children raised as Catholics, and be married in the Catholic Church.
+Isabel's mother was eventually reconciled to the marriage; in Isabel's words, "She loved him as much as her own sons".

 Isabel Burton was an intelligent, resourceful and devout woman, but is always seen in the shadow of her husband, one of the most famous of all Victorians.
 She was a strong supporter and advocate for her husband and assisted him in many of his most significant writings.
 He credited her with being his most ardent supporter.
-He encouraged her to write and she wrote a number of books, including among them a history of their travels in Syria and Palestine, as well as an autobiography, published posthumously.
-Some scholars believe that Richard Francis Burton himself wrote under her name, though it is unclear.
+He encouraged her to write and she wrote a number of books, including a history of their travels in Syria and Palestine, as well as an autobiography, published posthumously.
+Some scholars believe that Richard Francis Burton himself wrote under her name, though this is unclear.